mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/tutorials/qwen2.5_7b_singleNPU/qwen2.5_7b_singleNPU.md

 ## Online Inference

-vLLM MindSpore supports online serving deployment with the OpenAI API protocol.
+vLLM MindSpore supports online inference deployment with the OpenAI API protocol.
 The following section would introduce how to [starting the service](#starting-the-service) and [send requests](#sending-requests) to obtain inference results, using [Qwen2.5-7B](https://huggingface.co/Qwen/Qwen2.5-7B-Instruct) as an example.

 ### Starting the Service